 - Buy a license.
 It starts with deciding which deer permit area you will be hunting so you can buy the appropriate license.

 - Get your deer tested if required.
 Invest in the health of Minnesota’s wild deer by participating in chronic wasting disease If you’ll be hunting in a CWD surveillance, control or management zone, sampling is mandatory opening weekend Nov.
 6-7 for all deer one year of age or older.

 - Know the regulations.
-Read up on the regulations for your deer permit area, including how to register deer and how harvested deer must be handled and transported in certain areas to help prevent the potential spread of disease.
+Read up on the regulations for your deer permit area, including how to register deer and how harvested deer must be handled and transported in certain areas to help prevent the spread of disease.

 - Be safe.
 Practice the four tenets of firearms safety, know how to set up and use the tree stand safely, wear a safety harness and wear blaze clothing.

 - Enjoy the hunt!
 Have fun, make memories and keep the tradition alive.
 Share deer camp and deer hunting photos directly with the DNR or on your social media accounts using the hashtag #DeerCampMN and #HuntMN.